-When scaling web servers and content management systems (CMS), a shared filesystem is useful for storing and sharing file assets.
-Performance for small files is an important factor to consider when choosing a shared filesystem for web server and CMS workloads.
-We compared the performance of two shared filesystems that are commonly used to scale these workloads on AWS EC2 instances: Amazon Elastic File System (EFS) and ObjectiveFS.
+Small file performance is important for many workloads such as e-commerce platforms, home directories, content management systems, etc. We compared the performance of two shared filesystems commonly used to scale these workloads on AWS EC2 instances: Amazon Elastic File System (EFS) and ObjectiveFS.
 For details on how Amazon EFS differs from ObjectiveFS, see here.

-We compared the read performance for random read access of small files, similar to a web server workload.
-The test performs 16 parallel reads to 10K small files on the filesystem with an 80/20 access pattern, and the latency and throughput are measured.
-Each filesystem contains the linux 4.7.2 kernel source tree with ~54K files in 3657 directories; the total size is 726MB and all files are smaller than 2MB.
+fsperf and performs 16 parallel reads to 10K small files on the filesystem with an 80/20 access pattern.
+Each filesystem contains the linux 4.7.2 kernel source tree with ~54K files and 3657 directories.
+The total size of the filesystem is 726MB and all files are smaller than 2MB.

 Kernel caches are dropped using

 # find $TESTDIR -type f > /tmp/filelist # echo 3 > /proc/sys/vm/drop_caches # /sbin/fsperf -P16 -n 10000 /tmp/filelist